Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Domain wall dynamics under out-of-plane magnetic field: experiments and discussion

-The situation is different for the Pt/Co/Au and Pt/GdCo/Ta samples, where the velocity versus in-plane field measurements indicate the presence of a large interfacial DMI ($\delta\gg$1).
-For Pt/Co/Au, the calculated Walker field (around 90mT) is much larger than that of the previous samples, but it is situated below the end of the thermally activated regime, so that the steady flow regime is not observable.
+The situation is different for the Pt/Co/Au and Pt/Gd$_{77}$Co$_{23}$/Ta samples, where the velocity versus in-plane field measurements indicate the presence of a large interfacial DMI ($\delta\gg$1).
+For Pt/Co/Au, the calculated Walker field (around 90~mT) is much larger than that of the previous samples, but it is situated within the thermally activated regime, so that the steady flow regime is not observable.
 However, the measured plateau velocity fits remarkably well with the calculated Walker velocity obtained using Eq.
-5 and the measured $H_{DMI}$ field (Table II) and with the results 2D simulations.
-However, in contrast with the 2D simulations, the experimental DW velocity conserves the Walker velocity beyond the calculated Slonczewski field and up to the highest measured fields.
+5 and the DMI value extracted from the measured $\mu_0 H_{DMI}$ field (Table II) and with the results 2D simulations.
+This result validates the method consisting in measuring the Walker velocity (or the plateau DW velocity) to extract the DMI value, and also confirms the validity of the exchange stiffness A=16~pJ/m used to extract the DMI from the DMI field.
+Note however that, in contrast with the 2D simulations, the experimental DW velocity conserves the Walker velocity beyond the calculated Slonczewski field and up to the highest measured fields.
+We suggest that this might be related to a dissipation mechanism associated to disorder \cite{Voto2016}, in particular to the likely inhomogeneity of the PMA at the scale of the grain size, which may modify the DW dynamics in a way that cannot be taken into account easily by theoretical models.
+This has been confirmed qualitatively by our preliminary micromagnetic simulations including disorder.

-For Pt/GdCo(4)/Ta the velocity curve is different from that observed for the Pt/Co/M stacks: the weaker depinning field, probably due to the larger DW width, allows us to observe the end of the steady flow regime and the Walker field, whose value corresponds well with that predicted by the 1D model.
-The velocity stays almost constant after the $H_W$, before decreasing rapidly above 100~mT.
+For Pt/Gd$_{77}$Co$_{23}$(4)/Ta the velocity curve is different from those observed for the Pt/Co/M stacks.
+The much weaker value of the depinning field, smaller than any of the depinning fields observed in our samples so far, is most probably due to the large DW width associated to the low effective anisotropy and low exchange stiffness.
+This allows us to observe the end of the steady flow regime and the Walker field, whose value corresponds well with that predicted by the 1D model.
+The slope of the steady state regime also has a good correspondence with the theory, which validates the value used for the Gilbert damping parameter.
+The velocity stays almost constant for fields above $H_W$, before decreasing rapidly above 100~mT.
 The change of slope of the velocity curve occurs for a field close to the predicted Slonczewski field, and the precessional flow regime is reached around 200 mT.
-After the Walker field, the measured DW velocity decreases less rapidly than that expected from the 2D simulations.
+After the Walker field, the measured DW velocity decreases less rapidly than expected from the 2D simulations.
+This might be associated to the presence of disorder, as in the case of Pt/Co/Au.